 My Story Begins … 2000 — The Year I Learned That Mammograms Save Lives.
 It’s early in the year as I watch my cousin Cherry continue to battle breast cancer.
 I had just completed my annual mammogram screening when I got the first of many calls regarding my mammogram results.
 Asked to come back for an ultrasound, then a biopsy, due to something suspicious.
 After additional testing, I was told I had ‘dense fibrous tissue’ but there was no reason for alarm or concern.

-My Story Continues … 2015 — Counting My Blessings and Living Life One Day At A Time.
-I count my blessings each and every day by enjoying the time I spend with my three granddaughters, my husband, my two sons, their wives and our parents.
+2020 — Counting My Blessings and Living Life One Day At A Time.
+I count my blessings every day by enjoying the time I spend with my five grandchildren, my husband, my two sons, their wives, and my parents.
 I look at each day as a gift.
-Five years after that fateful day and diagnosis, I occasionally find myself occasionally dealing with sadness and thoughts of Cherry.
+Ten years after that fateful day and diagnosis, I occasionally find myself occasionally dealing with sadness and thoughts of Cherry.
 I can never escape the fear … that my cancer ‘may’ return.